 The State of Cycling project will result in a more accurate and nuanced understanding of existing and planned regional cycling facilities, allowing us to measure progress toward the goal of more and safer cycling in Metro Vancouver.
 Once this new reporting framework is established, a plan will be developed for scheduled benchmarking updates and expansion to continuously inform development, urban and transportation planning and cycle route selection.

-The State of Cycling team is currently analyzing data on cycling trends, ridership and safety in the region, and compiling the final report, which is projected to be completed in early 2020.
+The State of Cycling team is currently analyzing data on cycling trends, ridership and safety in the region, and compiling the final report, which is projected to be completed in February 2020.

 MEET THE TEAM